Erodium cicutarium, Redstem Stork's Bill

 The Plant List includes 420 scientific plant names of species rank for the genus Erodium.
 Of these 128 are accepted species names.

-Comments: Erodium cicutarium is a European species that has become extensively naturalized throught North America.
+Comments: Erodium cicutarium is a European species that has become extensively naturalized throughout North America.
 This is one of the first species to invade North America, apparently introduced into the Southwest in the early 1770's by the Spaniards.

 Redstem Stork's Bill has several medical uses by southwest Native Americans.
 See all ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.